Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Asymptotic gradient estimate

 \subsection{Error representation and estimates}

 Due to the coupling between high and low frequencies present in both the nonlinear terms and the vector fields on the manifold, the high and low-frequency components of the Malliavin derivative are themselves typically coupled.
-To address this, we introduce two auxiliary processes, \(\xi_t\) and \(\zeta_t\), intended to precisely correspond to the high and low-frequency parts of the Malliavin derivative, respectively.
-First, based on the evolution equation for the Malliavin derivative $\mathcal{D}^{g}(u_{t},\mathbf{p}_{_t})$, we have
+First, based on the evolution equation for the Malliavin derivative $\mathcal{D}^{g}(u_{t},\mathbf{p}_{_t})$,we have